 - Manufacturing.
 Companies in the industrial sector provide important basic materials used in manufacturing of finished goods.
 For example, the manufacturers of your television had to source the plastic used for the outside frame from another company.
 The company that provides that plastic, necessary to the manufacturing of your television, is a key part of the industrial sector.

 - Construction.
 Industrial companies also provide the basic materials used in construction.
 Concrete, bricks, shingles, and electrical wires are all developed, produced, and distributed through industrial-goods companies.

-- Defense.
+- Defense and Aeorspace.
 Finally, industrial-goods companies are often active in the defense space.
 Various materials used in the development of new weaponry, vehicles, and other tools used in the defense industry are provided by companies in the industrial sector.

 Industrial Stock Pros & Cons

 The industrial sector was an important part of the growth of the United States, making investors massive amounts of money in the process.
 Although there has been more than a century of growth in the sector, there are still plenty of opportunities.

 There are benefits to investing in the industrial sector, but there are also some drawbacks to consider.